 Warriors never pay for the Organization's programs and services because they paid their dues on the battlefield.
-The Organization delivers free direct programs and services in the following areas:
+The Organization delivers free direct programs and services to improve the quality of life of the warriors and families registered with WWP.
+WWP's holistic program model offers programs and services in the following areas: